What Can I Say to Someone Who Isn't Wearing a Mask?

 - If you're uncomfortable with a lack of masking or physical distance, be prepared to leave.
 Even if you've got a cart full of groceries, it's not worth putting your family in an upsetting or potentially dangerous situation.

 If someone got angry when asked to wear a mask, talk to your kids about it afterward.
 Explain that this is new territory for everyone.
 Someone who reacts badly might be missing loved ones, have lost their job, or be stressed about something that's not related to wearing a mask.
 Reassure your kids that in most cases, these reactions aren't personal.

 Remind them that the good news is that most people are wearing masks in public and taking other precautions.
-By being careful, your family and most others are doing all they can to help stop coronavirus.
+By being careful, your family and most others are doing all they can to help stop the spread of COVID-19.

 - Coronavirus (COVID-19): Social Distancing With Children